prediabetes warning signs

 Reversing prediabetes

 Identifying prediabetes warning signs can help you react early.
 If you are diagnosed with prediabetes, that’s a signal to take action to protect your health!
-Most people diagnosed with prediabetes develop type 2 diabetes within 10 years.
+Most people diagnosed with prediabetes develop type 2 diabetes within five years.
 This means you should have time to prevent this from happening.

-On the other hand, it takes take about three years to reverse prediabetes.
+On the other hand, it takes about three years to reverse prediabetes.
 You also have to change your lifestyle.
 To reverse a diagnosis of prediabetes, take the following steps:

 • Eat a clean and healthy diet.